 As mentioned before, investment companies do not really take on American expats, with the notable exception of Interactive Brokers.
 (I’ve never used their service, but the Bogleheads’ wiki has a good breakdown).
 Because of this, you will likely have to find ways to keep your American investment accounts open and invest with those.
 There are a few apps that can facilitate transferring money between different currencies, but I like Revolut the best for its simple interface.

 There are a few US expat financial advising companies out there such as Thun Financial Advisors and Tanager Wealth Management.
-They will not manage your investments unless your investable assets are over $500000 USD, but they will take phone conferences and email questions for those of you that ask.
-I’ve emailed them a few times myself about random questions I had about the topics above and they have responded helpfully to these requests.
+They will not manage your investments unless your investable assets are over $500000 USD, but they will take phone calls and answer your questions over email for those of you that ask.
+I’ve emailed them a few times myself about random questions I had about the topics above.
+Each time, they have responded helpfully to these requests.
+There are likely a few more expat advisors for Americans as highlighted by Andrew Hallam.

 Is there anything else I missed anything else about US expat finances?
 Any other questions you guys have about it?
 Let us know in the comments below.